elm/elm-lang.org/README.md

 ## Set up

 First get the Elm developer workflow setup by running [this script][bfs] with `runhaskell BuildFromSource.hs master`.
+Be aware that this is all the actively developed branches, so things may be in an intermediate state.

 [bfs]: https://github.com/elm-lang/elm-platform/blob/master/installers/BuildFromSource.hs

+It may be necessary to add `Elm-Platform/master/bin` to your PATH at this point, ahead of any other installs of Elm on your machine.

 Then in the `Elm-Platform/master/` directory, run these commands: